kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 Consistency](best-practices.md#consistency”)").

-Note that _in general_, you cannot always trust the values of labels for policy purposes, because anyone who can edit a K8s object can also apply whichever labels they like.
+Note that _in general_, you cannot always trust the values of labels for policy purposes, because anyone who can edit a Kubernetes object can also apply whichever labels they like.
 However, HNC will overwrite any changes made to these labels, so other applications can trust these labels for policy application.

 <a name="admin"/>